Zebegény: History

-The town has a rich old history.
+The town has a rich history.
 By 1251 a Benedictine monastery had been built in the valley of the Mill Creek.
 Records from the 8th century note the existence of the village.
 The first record of the village name dates from a letter of 1295, when it was called Zebeguen.

 By 1251 a Benedictine monastery had been built in the valley of the Mill Creek.
 During the time of the Árpád dynasty, a Benedictine monastery in the Pécs-Baranya diocese was called Szöbegény.
 According to the archaeologists, the Benedictines moved from Szöbegény to here and recorded the place as Zebegény.
 A document dated 26 September 1295 calls the Benedictine monastery the "Monasterium de Zebeguennak" (Monastery of Zebegény).
 In the records of the monastery of Saint Martin at Pannonhalma, Zebegény is noted as officially founded in the Esztergom archdiocese.

 In the late medieval ages, during the Turkish invasion, the village was almost destroyed.
 Zebegény and the area repelled the Turkish invasion around 1685.
 Later the population was reduced by plague.

 During the 18th century, the Crown recruited German farmers to populate the areas decimated by the Ottomans and restore farming along the Danube.
 The Germans were allowed to keep their language and religion, and became part of the group known as Danouswabians.
 Numerous German, Hungarian and Slavic migrants settled in the village.
 Records from the 19th century mention Zebegény as a German-Hungarian-Slavic village.

 Since the Hungarian economic transition period in the late twentieth century, the village has its own municipality.
 It also has an elementary school, kindergarten and a library.

 Since the early 1990s, Zebegény has become a popular destination among the people of Budapest.
-The first villas and week-end houses were built at that time.
-Due to its extraordinary landscape, healthy, clean air and its historic houses, the town is a favourite week-end retreat among the Budapesters.
+Due to its beaches, mountains, and forests, the village has been nicknamed "The marble of the Danube Bend".